ryanmahan/ryanmahan.github.io/content/blog/apiUx.md

 }
 ```

 The level of detail here is what gives the user the ability to see into the system.
 It's clear what went wrong and what needs to be done to fix it.
 Recently I hit an API that I was unfamiliar with, Azure Blob Storage, and received a blank `409: Conflict' as a response.
 I barely knew what the endpoint was doing, how was I expected to know what piece of system state conflicted with what I wanted to achieve?

 {{% aside %}}
 Another bonus for detailed error messages is enabling your frontend to provide more visibility for the end user.
 An end user will appreciate an error message like "Please enter a valid color (green, red, or blue)" over a vague "Error.
 Please try again."
 {{% /aside %}}

 Outside of error messages, HTTP status codes are an excellent method of communicating system status.
-Using

 <!-- ## Tolerance